tomsson-archive/tomsson-archive.github.io/content/_index.md

 Missing issues
 ===

-While we lack a complete index of published issues and thus don't know of all issues that we lack, here's a list of those that we've confirmed missing.
+While we lack a complete index of Tomsson publications and thus don't know of all missing issues, here's a list of those that we've confirmed missing so far.
 We especially request donations of these issues.

 * 1995/1